Human Immunodeficiency Virus: Causes, Symptoms, Treatment & Prevention

 When assessing skin conditions in this area, it's essential to differentiate HIV rashes from other common types that might share similar features.
 Conditions such as eczema, contact dermatitis, and fungal infections manifests as redness or irritation on the neck.
 However, HIV rashes often present with unique characteristics, including a maculopapular pattern, potential symmetry, and a tendency to evolve over time.
 Consulting with a healthcare professional is crucial for a precise diagnosis, as they consider the specific qualities of the rash, individual medical history, and conduct necessary tests to distinguish between HIV-related rashes and other skin conditions.

-Routes of HIV Transmission
+What are the Routes of HIV Transmission?

 1. Unprotected Sex: HIV is transmitted through vaginal, anal, or oral sex with an infected partner, especially if there are open sores or breaks in the skin or mucous membranes.